Improving OpenVPN performance and throughput

 My basic setup at home currently is: dual WAN with backup 4G LTE ISP auto-failover, VLANs for isolated Guest WiFI network, and IoT devices, both wired and wireless.
 For now, I’ll run with what I have; it works!

 OpenVPN config Screenshot from my Manjaro i3 SSH session with the router.

 My ISP download speed is just over 100 Mbps.
-Which, in this part of the world, is as good as it gets for under $200 per month.
+In this part of the world, this is as good as it gets for under $200 per month.
 That said, even before this OpenVPN setup, the IoT devices on my home network were restricted to a maximum download of 20 Mbps.
 I am using an EdgeSwitch to limit wired connections’ bandwidth and the Unifi controller via Unifi APs to limit wireless bandwidth.
-These network restrictions ensure that one or more devices don’t gobble up bandwidth.
+These network restrictions ensure that one or more devices don’t gobble bandwidth.

 My plan?
-Improve OpenVPN performance as much as possible to least hit 20 Mbps download speeds, as you can see from the above before vs. after internet speed tests.
+Improve OpenVPN performance as much as possible to at least hit 20 Mbps download speeds, as you can see from the above before vs. after internet speed tests.
 (I’ve since disabled bandwidth restrictions on the OpenVPN VLAN).

 After optimizing OpenVPN’s performance, the max up/down speed is just about what the previous limits were.
 Let’s look at how you can go from 15 Mbps to 20 Mbps internet download speed on an 880 MHz CPU core router.

 OpenVPN server Location